XiaoTaoWang/EagleC/README.rst

 The above command will launch 16 parallelized jobs and should be able to finish within 2 hours.

 .. note:: EagleC will cache all the intermediate results within hidden folders in your current working directory.
-In this case, these folders will be prefixed with ".SKNAS-MboI-allReps-filtered.mcool".
+In this example, these folders will be prefixed with ".SKNAS-MboI-allReps-filtered.mcool".
 If you want to start a fresh job without using previous cached results, or if your previous jobs were manually killed or terminated by the system, you may need to first remove those intermediate files by executing